-I’m a big fan of The Fleming, a boutique hotel in Wan Chai just steps away from the MTR and a perfect base for city exploration.
+I’m a big fan of The Fleming, a boutique hotel in Wan Chai just steps away from the MTR or you could even walk to Hong Kong Stadium on foot in under 15-20 minutes.
 The hotel’s design is inspired by Hong Kong’s heritage and the iconic Star Ferry, and offers visitors the opportunity to stay in a space that celebrates the spirit and essence of the city.
 Click here for current rates and availability at The Fleming.

 Whatever you do, book early!
 Hotels in Hong Kong are always fully booked for the 7s weekend and the room rates are often double during that time.
 If you book using Booking.com, you can always cancel if your travel plans change.

 Leaving it until the last minute to book accommodation during a major holiday or event in Hong Kong can be an expensive travel mistake.
 Click here for even more things to avoid doing in Hong Kong!

 Over the years, 7s tickets have gotten harder and harder to get your hands on, and ticket prices go up every year.
 The good news is that when there’s a will, there’s a way.
 The prices for 2022 Hong Kong Sevens tickets has not been announced yet.
 In 2018 and 2019, the 3-day pass cost HKD$1950 (approx US$250).
 If you buy them separately from resellers, the face value of the Friday ticket is HKD$350, and Saturday/Sunday tickets go for HKS$800.